Evan-Coleman/Weigh/README.md

 TODO:

 	General
-		Add Measurements for Waist, maybe more
-		think about changing to radial gague
 		Add google docs backend or way to backup
-		Add a way to know how on or off track you are to meet goal ~~Add extensions for imperial/metric changes
+		Add a way to know how on or off track you are to meet goal ~~Add Measurements for Waist, maybe more
+		~~Add extensions for imperial/metric changes
 		~~Find out maths to meet goal in timeline

 	Initial Setup Page & Settings Page
-		Disable Editing
+		Add notes to entries
+		Add Labels to make it clear what you're editing ~~Disable Editing
-			Create Switch which enables/disables all editing
+			~~Create Switch which enables/disables all editing
-			Disable Editing Weight from Settings
+			~~Disable Editing Weight from Settings
-		Add Labels to make it clear what you're editing ~~Add messaging from SettingsPage to MainPage
+		~~Add messaging from SettingsPage to MainPage
 			~~Goal Weight/Date -> Main Page

-		Add notes to entries
-		Change entry placeholders based on imperial/metric
+		~~Change entry placeholders based on imperial/metric
 		~Add entry for goal weight, and timeline

 	Graphs Page
-		Add change from last entry
-		Add day to listview
 		Add ability to click listview items
 			Add view for item details
 		Add area colors for bmi
+		~~Add change from last entry
+		~~Add day to listview

 	Main Page
-		Implement timeline gague
-		Add Card styling
-		Handle case of goal met (new goal, or show maintain caloric intake) ~~Add goal weight & distance to it
+		Handle case of goal met (new goal, or show maintain caloric intake) ~~Add Card styling
+		~~Add goal weight & distance to it
 		~~Add current weight
 		~~Add time left to goal timeline